Niklas6/ML-asset-pricing/README.md

 ## Summary

-This project finds that simple price-based firm characteristics contain some information about next-month cross-sectional equity returns, but the signal is unstable across market regimes.
+This project finds that simple price-based firm characteristics contain some information about next-month equity returns, but the signal is unstable across market regimes.
 The models produce positive out-of-sample predictive performance in the 1990s and 2010s, while performance deteriorates during the 2000-2009 period that includes the dot-com crash and global financial crisis.

 The backtest suggests that the prediction signal can translate into positive long-short portfolio returns before costs, but the result should be treated cautiously because the portfolio is idealized and the stock universe is survivorship-biased.
 The main value of the project is therefore not a claim of a production-ready strategy, but a reproducible empirical asset-pricing workflow: data collection, feature construction, walk-forward validation, model comparison, and regime-based evaluation.